A theory of locally impenetrable elastic tubes: Introduction

-In the present theory of locally impenetrable elastic tubes, the material comprising the tube plays an important role beyond imparting bending moduli to the base curve.
-It is shown that, under reduced kinematics, local impenetrability of the material of the tube places an upper cap on the Frenet curvature of the base curve.
-If the base curve is extensible, this upper cap becomes a pointwise function of its stretch and the radius of the cross-section of the tube.
-For inextensible base curves, as is the case in KRT, the upper cap on the Frenet curvature is simply determined by the radius of the cross section, and is thus uniform across the length of the tube.
+In the present theory of locally impenetrable elastic tubes, the material comprising the tube plays an important role beyond simply imparting bending moduli to the base curve.
+Under reduced kinematics, local impenetrability of the tube's material places an upper bound on the Frenet curvature of the base curve.
+If the base curve is extensible, this upper bound becomes a pointwise function of its stretch and the radius of the cross-section.
+For inextensible base curves, as is the case in KRT, the upper bound on the Frenet curvature is uniquely determined by the cross-sectional radius and is thus uniform across the length of the tube.